 Family Code § 6924 sets forth the general guidelines for providing mental health treatment to minors.
 Pursuant to Welfare & Institutions Code §§ 369(b), 369.5 and 739.5 and California Rules of Court, rule 5.640, for any minor removed from the custody of the parent or guardian pursuant to Welfare & Institutions Code §§ 306, 309, 726, or by order of the Juvenile Court, approval must be obtained for the minor (if under 18 years of age) to be treated with psychotropic medication.
 Absent a medical emergency as defined in Welfare & Institutions Code § 369(d), authorization from the Juvenile Court (or from someone authorized by the Court) must be obtained prior to administering psychotropic medication to a minor under the jurisdiction of the Juvenile Court.
-If the minor has a current prescription for psychotropic medication at the time a juvenile dependency proceeding is commenced, a medical professional may continue to authorize administration of, and the minor may continue using, the medication pending Juvenile Court whenever a treatment plan for psychotropic medication is commenced without consent of a parent or guardian.
+If the minor has a current prescription for psychotropic medication at the time a juvenile dependency proceeding is commenced, a medical professional may continue to authorize administration of, and the minor may continue using, the medication pending Juvenile Court review.
+The treating medical professional is required to notify the Juvenile Court whenever a treatment plan for psychotropic medication is commenced without consent of a parent or guardian.